defenseunicorns-partnerships/argo-wf-zarf/README.md

 * `clean`: Cleans the directory of all build/test artifacts
 * `test`: Runs the full end-to-end test suite

 Run `uds run --list-all` to see all available tasks.
-Of note, if building your own tasks, you need to include the `--components=dev-setup` in order to use minio vice AWS S3
+Of note, if building your own zarf package, you need to include the `--components=dev-setup` flag in the `zarf package create` command in order to use minio vice AWS S3 storage.

 ## Workflow specifics
 The `/test/workflows/` directory has a hello-world template and workflow to test the deployment.
 If a workflow is failing you can elect to keep the pod alive to look at logs by adding the field `spec.podGC.strategy` and setting it to `OnWorkflowSuccess` (the deployment defaults it to `OnPodCompletion`).

-The Zarf package that deploys the test WorkflowTemplate also deploys a pod called "wrapper" that has some CLI tools installed.
-You can shell into it for testing purposes.
+This deployment sets the `controller.workflowRestrictions.templateReferencing` to `Secure`.
+This means any `Workflow` or `CronWorkflow` resource MUST reference a `WorkflowTemplate` deployed to the namespace in order for the controller to run the workflow.

+## S3 Key gotcahs
+If using AWS S3 as an artifact repository, do not use a leading `/` to define S3 keys.

+If using Minio S3 as an artifact repository, use a leading `/` only for `input` artifacts.
+Do not use a leading `/` for `output` artifacts.

 ## Using Argo Server with Client Auth
 You will need a token to use the Argo Server with Client Auth.
 A token can be created for an existing serviceaccount by creating a kubernetes secret with the following pattern: